Skip to main content

 Can APXY intercept iOS traffic like Proxyman?

 APXY supports SSL interception via a local proxy configuration, which can capture iOS device traffic when the device is configured to route through the proxy.
-Proxyman has a more streamlined iOS setup experience, so it remains stronger for teams whose primary use case is iOS device debugging.
+Proxyman has a more streamlined iOS and Android setup experience, so it remains stronger for teams whose primary use case is mobile device debugging.

-Why would I choose APXY over Proxyman if both run on Mac?
+Why would I choose APXY over Proxyman if both are cross-platform?

 Does APXY have a free tier like a trial?